Jerimoth Hill: History

 The hill was named after Jerimoth Brown (1783–1830), an early settler.

 The high point was donated to Brown University by Walter Raymond Turner, a Brown alumnus of the class of 1911.
-In 1938 he purchased the saltbox house to the west and the surrounding 360 acre.
+In 1938, he purchased the saltbox house to the west and the surrounding 360 acre.
 Turner provided a right of way, straight north from the high point to Route 101, though eventually, it became overgrown.

 Brown University has used Jerimoth Hill as an astronomy observatory location for decades, because the university has easy access to this land-locked parcel where they have a view of the skies without light pollution from Providence.
 The high ground has been cleared of pine trees over an area of about 200 sqft.
 The high point is a rocky outcrop in the woods on the northwest edge of the clearing.
 A summit register is located in a mailbox for visitors to sign.

 As the highest point in Rhode Island, Jerimoth Hill is a destination for highpointers—hikers who try to reach the highest peak in various areas.
-For many years, hikers could not access the hill, because the only path to the summit crossed the driveway of a private property owner, Henry Richardson (aka "the madman of Jerimoth Hill"), who prohibited entry.
+For many years, hikers could not access the hill, because the only path to the summit crossed the driveway of a private property owner, Henry Richardson, who prohibited entry.
 Richardson posted "no trespassing" signs and installed a security system that alerted him whenever people entered his property.
 Richardson's belligerence toward hikers made him something of a legend in the community.
 Eventually, Richardson's son worked out a plan to allow access to the path four times a year.
 After Richardson's death, his property was purchased in 2005 by the Mosley family, who permitted daily access and eventually ceded the land to the state.
 In 2014, Brown sold the summit itself to the state, though the university reserves the right to build an observatory there in the future.